 Such chemical imbalance in the body and untreated stress and depression results in sending excessive cortisol to the brain.
 Normally, cortisol levels are high in the morning and low at night.
-However, in people with depression, the cortisol levels are always elevated.
-Depression along with long-term exposure of the brain to the cortisol disturbs various neurotransmitters in our brain.
+However, in people with depression, cortisol levels are always elevated.
+Depression along with long-term exposure of the brain to cortisol disturbs various neurotransmitters in our brain.

 Neurotransmitters are responsible for effective communication between neurons (brain cells produced in the part of the hippocampus).
 As a result, the production of new neurons in the hippocampus slows down.
 Over time, the neurons tend to shrink, which manifests as memory problems.

-Excess amount of cortisol also causes the shrinkage of the prefrontal cortex that regulates emotions, decision-making, and formation of memories.
+An excess amount of cortisol also causes the shrinkage of the prefrontal cortex that regulates emotions, decision-making, and formation of memories.
 On the contrary, the amygdala becomes enlarged as a result of constant exposure to high levels of cortisol.
 It is the part of the brain that is associated with emotional responses like fear or pleasure.
 When enlarged and hyperactivated, the amygdala shows abnormal activity that results in disturbances in the sleep cycle and activity patterns.